wavefrontHQ/docs/pages/doc/trace_data_details.md

 ## RED Metrics Derived From Spans

 If you instrument your application with a [tracing-system integration](tracing_integrations.html#tracing-system-integrations) or with a [Wavefront OpenTracing SDK](wavefront_sdks.html#sdks-for-collecting-trace-data), Wavefront derives RED metrics from the spans that are sent from the instrumented application.
-These out-of-the-box metrics are derived from your spans automatically, with no additional configuration or instrumentation on your part.
-These metrics are key indicators of the health of your services, and you can use them to help you discover problem traces.
+Wavefront automatically provides the corresponding span RED metrics and trace RED metrics for the spans with no additional configuration or instrumentation on your part.

+RED metrics are key indicators of the health of your services, and you can use them to help you discover problem traces.
 RED metrics are measures of:

 * Rate of requests – the number of requests being served per minute
 * Errors – the number of failed requests per minute